 TEST YOUR 'EYE' Check Out the Two Pictures Below.
 Who is the best mover? ... and why?

 Selection of breeding stock would not be complete without mention of coat as it's a feature of the Australian Cobberdog.
 In today's busy world few people have the time to spend hours grooming their dog every week and many disabled owners find it difficult or even impossible to manage the thick, dense Wool coats that were part and parcel of yesteryear's dogs.
 And what's the point in falling in love with a lusciously coated dog just to keep him/her shaved all the time?
 At one time, before the development of Fleece coats there was no choice - if you wanted the allergy friendly no shedding benefits it was Wool or nothing - but not any more!
-Now, in 2020 it's time for breeders to selectively breed for thinner softly curling or waving Fleece coats and not to keep their Wool coated puppies as future breeding stock unless outstanding in every other way.
+It's time for breeders to selectively breed for less dense softly curling or waving Fleece coats and not to keep their Wool coated puppies as future breeding stock unless outstanding in every other way.
 Aim for the stars!
 And above all, have a ton of fun doing it.